 Sexual harassment is defined as unwanted sexual advances, or visual, verbal or physical conduct of a sexual nature.
 This definition includes many forms of offensive behavior and includes gender-based harassment of a person of the same sex as the harasser.
 The following is a partial list of violations:

 - Unwanted sexual advances

 - Offering employment benefits in exchange for sexual favors

-- Making or threatening reprisals after sexual advances are rejected
+- Making or threatening reprisals after a negative response to sexual advances

-- Visual conduct including but not limited to: Leering, making sexual gestures, displaying of suggestive objects, pictures, or cartoons
+- Visual conduct: leering, making sexual gestures, displaying of suggestive objects or pictures,

 loss of pay or benefits.